robertochiaveri/TilesGame/README.md

 # README #

-this is a simple html5 tiles game
+this is a simple html5 puzzle game with sliding tiles.